-The telcos tend to advertise their cheapest NBN products, but these are almost always with NBN 12 speeds and a very modest data allowance.
+The telcos tend to advertise their cheapest NBN products, but these are almost always with NBN 12-25 speeds and a very modest data allowance.
 If you’re after the ‘true NBN experience’, it may be worth purchasing the fastest plan you can afford.
-Here is a selection of superfast plans.

 How fast is my NBN plan… really?

-The truth is you generally do not achieve top speeds all the time.
+The truth is that, generally, you won’t achieve top speeds all the time (if at all).
 The ACCC has stipulated that providers do need to be more forthcoming with real world speeds, especially in peak periods such as late afternoon and evenings.

 - Peak times between 7pm and 11pm experience a drastic slowdown in NBN speeds, and are usually labelled ‘evening speeds’.